Random International and Company Wayne McGregor

 Catarina Carvalho, Davide Di Pretoro, Michael-John Harper, Paolo Mangiola, Daniela Neugebauer, Anna Nowak, Benjamin Ord, Fukiko Takase, Alexander Whitley and Jessica Wright

 18 November 2012, The Curve, Barbican, London, UK

 'I HAVE NEVER SEEN LIVING ART WORK SO CONSUMMATELY WITH DANCE'

-Dancers from Company Wayne McGregor inhabited Random International's acclaimed Rain Room installation in the Barbican's Curve gallery.
-They performed continuously evolving interventions in the rain, with a score by contemporary composer Max Richter.
+Dancers from Company Wayne McGregor inhabited Random International's acclaimed Rain Room installation in the Barbican's Curve gallery, performing continuously evolving interventions in the rain, with a score by contemporary composer Max Richter.

 Known for their distinctive approach to digital-based contemporary art, Random International's experimental artworks come alive through audience interaction.

 Rain Room was a 100 square metre field of falling water for visitors to walk through and experience how it might feel to control the rain.
-On entering The Curve, visitors would hear the sound of water and feel moisture in the air, before discovering the thousands of falling droplets that responded to their presence and movement.
+On entering The Curve, visitors heard the sound of water and felt moisture in the air, before discovering the thousands of falling droplets that responded to their presence and movement.

 Footage of Rain Room at the Barbican by Random International.